zhouzhongyuan/blog/contents/articles/react-internals-part-one-basic-rendering/index.md

 ## A tiny, fake React called Feact

-Now with a little bit of background, let's get started building our React clone.
+Now with a little bit of background under our belt, let's get started building our React clone.
 Since this clone is tiny and fake, we'll give it the imaginative name "Feact".

 Let's pretend we want to create this tiny Feact app: